 Our folding cartons, cookie trays, and shipping cases are recyclable.
 However, local recycling services vary on what materials they will accept.
 Please check with your local service.

-ABC Bakers is delighted to be able to offer this type of cookie packaging which saves millions of cartons by ensuring a more sustainable approach to packaging on the two unique cookie items that we offer.
+ABC Bakers is delighted to be able to offer this type of cookie packaging which saves millions of cartons by ensuring a more sustainable approach to packaging on 5 items we offer.
+Lemonades and Toast-yay! have been in plastic overwrap since their initial launch, but this season, we are excited to add Peanut Butter Patties, Caramel deLites and the shipped-only Raspberry Rally cookies to the list.
+These five cookies contain only 2 types of packaging (film and plastic tray) without the carton.

 At this time ABC bakers is not planning to convert all of our items to tray with film overwrap.
 However, we will continue to look for ways to improve the product and packaging that we offer while supporting the Girl Scout brand.